5 Reasons to use SharePoint for Standard Operating Procedure (SOP) Management

 NB: Take a look at this blog on How to improve your SOP training Using SharePoint

 5) Compliance, Compliance, Compliance

-So important to every industry and process these days, having SOP’s managed in SharePoint is an immediate plus point to any regulator and has a number of related benefits:
+Ensuring compliance is so important to every industry and process these days.
+Proving you are compliant is also important.
+Having SOP’s managed in SharePoint is an immediate plus point to any regulator and has a number of related benefits:

 - A single, easy to search database of policies and procedures.
 Make it much easier to demonstrate that you are doing the right things.

 - Once activated SharePoint auditing can track key events and interactions with your policy, again helping in your compliance efforts.